fruffin/NUnitOrange/README.md

 ## NUnit Orange – NUnit HTML Report Generator

 NUnit Orange is a masonry style HTML reporting library for creating NUnit reports.
 Its a simple Console application that creates easy to use, attractive reports.
 It shows the XML output from NUnit in a presentable manner with charts, graphs and tables.
+View <a href='/Tools/NUnitOrange/NUnitOrange.html'>sample</a>.</p>

 ### Download